 The toilet safety frame is attached at the back of the toilet seat.
-It is intended to give the client arm support when moving from sitting to standing positions.
+It is intended to give the tenant arm support when moving from sitting to standing positions.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.

-- Check that the spring buttons are secure and snapped through the adjustment holes. - Ensure the frame is stable.
-Ensure that the armrests are horizontal and that the feet of the frame are in contact with the floor.
-The armrests may seem to move side to side but the feet should remain in place. - □ If the device is unstable, do not use.
-Direct the able client to contact the dealer.
-Report any concerns to supervisor. - Clean with mild household cleaning products.
+- ☐ Check that the spring buttons are secure and snapped throughthe adjustment holes. - ☐ Ensure the frame is stable.
+Ensure that the armrests are horizontal and that the feet of the frame are in contact with thefloor.
+The armrests may seem to move side to side but the feetshould remain in place. - If the device is unstable, do not use.
+Direct the able tenant to contact the dealer.
+Report any concerns to supervisor. - ☐ Clean with mild household cleaning products.
 Ensure the device is dry before use.